jborggaard/NLbalancing/README.md

 - *Balanced Truncation Model Reduction for Large-Scale Polynomial Systems*

 by Boris Kramer, Jeff Borggaard, and Serkan Gugercin.
-The Kronecker product solvers are based on those in the QQR software described in
+The Kronecker product solvers are based on those in the KroneckerTools repository and also used for the QQR software described in

 - *Approximating Polynomial-Quadratic Regulator Problems, Arxiv*